Gabi363/Gabi363/README.md

 ### Hi there 👋

-I am a student of AGH in Kraków.
-I am studying Information and Technology.
+I'm Gabi, a student of Computer Science and Intelligent Systems at AGH UST in Kraków.